ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Generic Types.md

 Tutorial
 --------

-Generic in java is similar to templates in C++.
-It also the user to parameterized the types in classes, or interface.
+Java Generic methods and generic classes enable programmers to specify, with a single method declaration, a set of related methods, or with a single class declaration, a set of related types, respectively.Generic in java is similar to templates in C++.
+It allows the user to parameterized the types in classes, or interface.
 The user have to <> to specify parameter types in generic class creation.

+## Generic Methods
+public <T> methodName()
+{
+    ...
+}

+## Generic class
+public class ClassName<T>
+{
+    ...
+}

+## Generic variable
+T varibaleName;

 Lets see a code sample to easily understand the generic types.

-This a Generic class which has a variable called "variable" and a generic method called getVariable
+//This a Generic class declaration
     class Generic<T> // This class accepts any data type {

+// Generic variable declaration
+        T variable;
-        T variable; // This variable accepts any data type public Generic(T variable) // constructor  for generic class {
+        public Generic(T variable) // constructor  for generic class {
             this.variable = variable;
         }

+//generic method declaration
-        public T getVariable() // method to get the variable of generic type {
+        public <T> getVariable() // method to get the variable of generic type {
             return variable;
         }